javascript-obfuscator/javascript-obfuscator/README.md

 ### `identifierNamesCache`
 Type: `Object | null` Default: `null`

-The main goal for this option is the ability to use the same global identifier names during obfuscation of multiple sources/files.
+The main goal for this option is the ability to use the same identifier names during obfuscation of multiple sources/files.

+Currently the two types of the identifiers are supported:
+- Global identifiers:
+    * All global identifiers will be written to the cache;
+    * All matched **undeclared** global identifiers will be replaced by the values from the cache.
+- Property identifiers, only when `renameProperties` option is enabled:
+    * All property identifiers will be written to the cache;
+    * All matched property identifiers will be replaced by the values from the cache.

 #### Node.js API
 If a `null` value is passed, completely disables the cache.

-If an empty object (`{}`) is passed, enables the writing dictionary of all global original and obfuscated names to the object.
-This object will be accessed through the `getIdentifierNamesCache` method call of `ObfuscationResult` object.
+If an empty object (`{}`) is passed, enables the writing identifier names to the cache-object (`TIdentifierNamesCache` type).
+This cache-object will be accessed through the `getIdentifierNamesCache` method call of `ObfuscationResult` object.

-The result of `getIdentifierNamesCache` call could be next used as `identifierNamesGenerator` option value for using these names during obfuscation of all matched **undeclared** global identifier names of next sources.
+The resulting cache-object can be next used as `identifierNamesGenerator` option value for using these names during obfuscation of all matched identifier names of next sources.

 Example:
 ```